keu/docs/software_versioned_docs/version-0.23/deployment-logs.md

 ---
 sidebar_label: 'Deployment Logs'
-title: 'Deployment Logs on Astronomer Enterprise'
+title: 'Deployment Logs on Astronomer Software'
 id: deployment-logs
 ---
 ## Overview

-The Astronomer UI allows you to look up and search Airflow logs emitted by your Webserver, Scheduler and Worker(s) for any deployment you have access to.
+The Software UI allows you to look up and search Airflow logs emitted by your Webserver, Scheduler and Worker(s) for any deployment you have access to.

 ### Interpreting Logs